-The graph diagram is a theoretical representation of at least two data nodes and the connections between them.
+The graph diagram is a theoretical representation of at least two columns of a data table and the connections between their distinct values, represented as nodes.
 The data nodes can be servers, accounts, persons, events, locations, or other categories.
-The relationships between nodes reflect how two nodes are associated to each other.
-They mainly contain information about the connections between nodes, very useful to follow up a path between nodes.
-But they can also refer to the relation values, such as the number of relations, importance, results of any calculation, etc. These values are very helpful to weight the relationships.
+The links between nodes reflect how they are associated to each other, which is very useful to analyze connections and weight relationships.

 Here are some use cases for which the graph diagram can be particularly useful: